jmservera/miscdemos/web/promptlab.md

 Throughout this lab, you have gained hands-on experience in crafting and refining prompts, guiding AI language models to generate the desired content, and using AI tools for practical applications.

-In particular, you have learned about various types of prompts, including seed text prompts, conditional prompts, multiple choice prompts, zero-shot prompts, and few-shot prompts.
-You have seen how these prompts can guide the AI model in different ways, from generating creative ideas to making detailed calculations.
+You have learned about various types of prompts, including seed text prompts, conditional prompts, multiple choice prompts, zero-shot prompts, and few-shot prompts.
+You have seen how these prompts can guide the AI model in diverse ways, from generating creative ideas to making detailed calculations.

 By creating elements for a fictional space startup, you have also seen how these techniques can be applied to real-world scenarios.
 Whether you are generating a company name, mission statement, business plan, or logo, you now have the skills to use AI tools effectively in your own projects.